What is Nmap?

 Paessler PRTG is a unified infrastructure monitoring system.
 It will also keep track of your servers and the applications running on them.
 There are special modules for monitoring websites and the monitor is able to cover virtualizations and wifi networks as well.

 Paessler PRTG is available as an online service with a local collector agent installed on your system.
-Alternatively, you can choose to install the software on premises.
+Alternatively, you can choose to install the software on the premises.
 The PRTG system runs on Windows computers, but it is able to communicate with devices running other operating systems.
-You can get a 30-day free trial of Paessler PRTG and you can use it for free for forever if you just want to monitor 100 sensors.
+PRTG is available for download on a 30-day free trial.

 WhatsUp Gold has an autodiscovery function, which covers wired, wireless, and virtual environments.
 The software for this infrastructure monitoring tool installs on Windows Server 2008 R2, 2012, 2012 R2, and 2016.
 The first run of the utility will kick off the network discovery routines.
 These log all of the Layer 2 and Layer 3 devices (switches and routers) on your network and record them in a register.
 The discovery process also generates a network map.
 The logging system keeps running constantly so any changes in the network will be reflected in the map.
 Cloud-based services that your company uses also get included on the map and you can cover multiple sites to plot your WAN on one map.